equalitie/BotHound/README.md

 ]
 ...
 ```
-The second cell contains the call to plot3() function(the same function used in "Clustering.ipynb" Jupyter notebook).
+The second cell contains the call to plot3() function (the same function used in "Clustering.ipynb" Jupyter notebook).
-Make sure you corectly specify the first argument: an array of 3 indexes from features array.
+Make sure you correctly specify the first argument: an array of 3 indexes from the features array.
 ```python
 plot3([3,2,5], X, incident_indexes, -1, "Attack ")
 ```